-We have begun the process of, and we are focused on, designing and implementing effective internal controls to remediate these material weaknesses.
+We have begun the process of, and we are focused on, designing and implementing effective internal controls to remediate this material weakness.
 Our remediation efforts include the following:

 - a.
-Continuing to enhance and formalize our accounting, business operations, and information technology policies, procedures, and controls to achieve complete, accurate, and timely financial accounting, reporting and disclosures. - b.
-Increasing the resources assigned to Revenue processes and controls including the appointment of a director to lead a new core workstream focused on Revenue. - c.
-Enhancing the revenue reporting processes through our ERP system and leveraging opportunities to further automate revenue data processing. - d.
-Developing monitoring controls and protocols that will allow us to timely assess the design and the operating effectiveness of controls over financial reporting and make necessary changes to the design of controls, if any.
+Continuing to enhance and formalize our accounting and business operations policies, procedures, and controls to achieve complete, accurate, and timely financial accounting, reporting and disclosures. - b.
+Continuing to enhance the revenue reporting processes through our ERP system and leveraging opportunities to further automate revenue data processing.